collective/icalendar/docs/usage.rst

 For long content lines, iCalendar usually "folds" them to less than 75 characters.

-On a higher level, you can think of iCalendar files structured as having components and sub components.
+On a higher level, you can think of iCalendar files' structure as having components and subcomponents.

 A component will have properties with values.
 The values have special types, like integer, text, and datetime.
 These values are